impinj/itemsense-java/README.md

 ## Dependencies

-To use the client library, you need to create an HTTP client, which is an implementation of `javax.ws.rs.client.Client`, as well as including a JSON Jackson de/serilization provider in the classpath.
+To use the client library, you need to create an HTTP client, which is an implementation of `javax.ws.rs.client.Client`, as well as include a JSON Jackson de/serilization provider in the classpath:

-You can use the Jersey client, which requires the following dependencies:
 ```
 <dependency>
   <groupId>org.glassfish.jersey.core</groupId>